-In conclusion, we have investigated the finite density effects on both the stationary and dynamical properties of the ZRP on SF network with jumping rate $u(n)=n^{\delta}$.
-By means of the analytical GCE method, we find that the stationary state condensation transition is driven not only by the disorder in architecture of underlying SF network, but also by the density of particles.
-The crossover degree $k_c$ and the average occupation number $m_k$ are found to be both density dependent, and satisfy novel scaling laws.
-The influences of the density on the dynamical evolution is also analytically studied.
-The hierarchical characteristic of the relaxation dynamics renders the process proceeding from nodes with lower degrees toward those with higher degrees.
-With scaling arguments, the scaling laws of the condensation transition (to the stationary state) are predicted for the first time.
+In summary, we explored the finite density effects on both the steady and dynamical properties of the ZRP on SF network with hopping rate function $u(n)=n^{\delta}$.
+By means of the GCE method, we discovered that the steady state condensation phase transition is driven not only by the disorder of the underlying SF network, but also by the finite density of the interacting particles.
+The crossover degree $k_c$ and the average occupation number $m_k$ were found to be both density dependent, and satisfy the corresponding scaling laws.
+In contrast to the ZRP on SF network with fixed density, the ratios of the crossover degree $k_c$ for two different densities at given size of network exhibit a non-constant behavior.

+The influences of the density on the relaxation dynamics was also analytically investigated.
+The hierarchical characteristics of the relaxation dynamics renders the process proceeding from nodes with lower degrees toward those with higher degrees.
+With the help of the scaling ansatz, the scaling laws of the condensation transition (to the steady state) were predicted.
 At a specific time $t \ll t_R$ the average occupation number scales as $m_k \sim k\rho^{\delta_c}$ for various densities.
-The evolution of the ratio of IPR to its staionary state limit follows a scaling law $I_t/I_{\infty} \sim t/\rho^{\nu}$ with a dynamical exponent $\nu=1-\delta$.
+The evolution of the ratio of IPR to its steady state limit follows a scaling law $I_t/I_{\infty} \sim t/\rho^{\nu}$ with dynamical exponent $\nu=1-\delta$.
 To verify our analytically derived scaling laws, we have performed the Monte Carlo simulations for varied densities.
 The corresponding scaling relations are validated very well by numerical experiments.

-The authors thank the National Natural Science Foundation of China (NSFC) under Grant No. 11505115 for financial support.
+\acknowledgements The authors thank the National Natural Science Foundation of China (NSFC) under Grant No. 11505115 for financial support.